maikeepper/FileTools/README.md

             }
         )

-Subscribe to read only the first x lines from the file:
+Subscribe to read the file in blocks of 10 lines each:

     let lineReader = LineReader()
     lineReader.linePublisher
-        .collect(10) // optional: read only 10 lines
+        .collect(10) // optional: read 10 lines at once
         .sink(
             receiveValue: { 10lines in
                 10lines.foreach { line in